maziac/z80-custom-memory-model-sample/readme.md

 "ioMmu" contains the javascript code that is executed whenever a 'OUT'  operation is performed by the Z80.
 It is an array of strings for better readability.
 'portAddress' and 'portValue' are predefined values.
-It is the address being written to and teh value that was written.
+It is the address being written to and the value that was written.

 In the example above the portValue is directly assigned to the slot named 'slotC000'.
 You can address slots either by their optional names or by index.